 Do you want to know the best acrylic pouring recipes?
-More and more people are creating amazingly colorful artwork by simply pouring paint on canvas, using special techniques.
+More and more people are creating amazingly colorful artwork by simply pouring paint on canvas, using special yet simple techniques.

 Artwork by MelyD.artist

-We collected a few pour painting tutorials right here for you to master resin poring techniques and learn about some alternative art materials.
+We collected a few pour painting tutorials right here for you to master resin pouring techniques and learn about some alternative art materials.

 BEST OCEAN WAVE Acrylic Pour EVER!!!